MHaringa/insurancerating/cran-comments.md

 ## Release summary

-This is a new release of insurancerating, version 0.8.1.
+This is a new release of insurancerating, version 0.8.2.

 Main changes include:

-* Added a large-loss severity workflow with `assess_excess_threshold()` and `redistribute_excess_loss()`.
+* Extended the model-refinement workflow with smoothing edits, shrinkage, rebasing, calibration, replacement restrictions and auditable refinement summaries.
-* Improved the model-refinement workflow for smoothing, restrictions and expert-based relativities.
+* Added interpretation tools for continuous smoothing effects, including premium-change summaries and incremental-change plots.
-* Added portfolio-experience support for rating tables and expanded report-ready `gt` output.
+* Added database-backed portfolio reduction with `rating_grid_db()` and `merge_date_ranges_db()` for large insurance portfolios.
-* Improved validation, documentation and backwards compatibility across the public API.
+* Extended rating tables with configurable ordering, estimate names, significance output and portfolio-experience comparisons.
-* Expanded the package test suite.
+* Revised the package documentation and vignettes to provide a consistent, modular actuarial workflow without prescribing a single methodology.

 ## Test environments

-* local macOS Tahoe 26.5, R 4.6.1
+* local macOS Tahoe 26.5.2, R 4.6.1

 ## R CMD check results